Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 This misallocation wastes time, especially during exams.
 Learners revise a lot, but not well (Bjork, 1994).
 They practiced easy topics instead of harder ones (Kornell & Bjork, 2008).
 Predictable disappointment then follows (Dunlosky et al., 2013).

-The EEF's guidance on metacognition emphasises that students must learn to accurately judge their own learning progress.
+The EEF's guidance on metacognition emphasises that learners must learn to accurately judge their own learning progress.
 Without this skill, even motivated learners can work hard but see little improvement.

-Meanwhile, they avoid testing themselves, spacing their practise, or attempting to explain concepts to others.
-These strategies feel more difficult and highlight gaps in understanding, making them seem less appealing despite their superior effectiveness.
+At the same time, they avoid testing themselves, spacing their practise, or trying to explain concepts to others.
+These strategies feel harder because they reveal gaps in understanding.
+That can make them seem less appealing, even though they work better.

 This especially affects disadvantaged learners who might lack study strategy knowledge.
 Without good self-monitoring, they struggle to see when their methods fail.
 (Bjork et al., 2013; Dunlosky & Rawson, 2012).
 This makes change difficult (Metcalfe & Finn, 2008; Nelson & Narens, 1990).